[02/23/15] Chapter revised and updated.

 "Let me go."

-"Why would I ever do that?" he asked seductively in my ear, wrapping his other arm around my waist so my back was pressed against his chest.
+"Why would I ever do that?" he asked seductively in my ear, wrapping his other arm around my waist, my back pressed against his chest.
 I could feel his warm breath against my skin.

 "Someone will think you're holding my hand or worse, hugging me.
 You wouldn't want to ruin your reputation and I really just don't want you touching me so I suggest you let go before I kick you where it hurts," I threatened, lifting one of my feet to show off my four-inch platform black combat boots.
 My shoes, when used properly, could do some serious damage.

 The thing was, he was right.
 I did like it.
 I didn't necessarily like him but I would be lying to say that having the gorgeous, although annoying, Trevor Mitchell holding me wasn't nice.
 There was a reason he was the most popular boy among the girls with his movie star looks.
 Even I, the independent monster Goth outcast who shunned anything popular and colorful, couldn't help but turn to mush when staring at Trevor too long.
-I may be Goth but I was still a teenage girl.
+I may be Goth but I was still a teenage girl, which meant that I had hormones just like everyone else.
+Under certain circumstances, they knew how to go crazy.

 But I still had my pride.
-"You have till three and then my foot is going to be planted between your legs."
+"You have 'til three and then my foot is going to be planted between your legs."

 "Or beneath me…"